lauraerinmann/cs-tools/MPI/README.md

 exit
 ```

-Repeat for node2, ndoe3, and node4.
+Repeat for `node2`, `node3`, and `node4`.

-## Destroying a node
+### Destroying a node

+When we're done with the work.
+Let's gracefully clean up our system.
 Make sure that you've exited the guest node first.

 ```
+cd node1
 vagrant halt
 vagrant destroy
 cd ..
 ```

-Now delete the node folder.
+Now delete the `node1` folder.
+The above step is **destructive** and there is no way to undo.

-### Writing your first MPI program
+## Your First MPI program

 For the following example program , do all your execution on `node1` and out of the `/share` directory.